Tapping the hopeless romantic me, I felt so many emotions watching this sweet, melancholic love series.

 All you are willing to give up because of love has been the poignant theme of this drama and it concluded in a heartbreaking moment that made me cry like a baby for this star-crossed lovers who surrendered on destiny.

-I have a love-you hate you relationship with the makers of this production but I really liked how they use the details of history but giving it a different motivation and reason to weave and strengthen the love conflict of the story.
-They were following what we knew what happened but they made it look favorable to the lead heroine thus making them accomplish the different Hee Bin they pledged to give.
+I have a love-you hate you relationship with the makers of this production, but I really liked how they use the details of history but giving it a different motivation and reason to weave and strengthen the love conflict of the story.
+They were following what we knew what happened, but they made it look favorable to the lead heroine thus making them accomplish the different Hee Bin they pledged to give.

 King Sukjong hindered by his position and the unlimited arguments thrown by the political parties he presided was always sensing the intangibles surrounding the wicked plot thrown at him and Ok Jung.
 Perceptive, just and not easily swayed, most of the time he was one step ahead of the vile ministers that were always positioned to strike on him.
-In most of the sageuk dramas I’ve seen, the Kings indecisiveness really annoyed me, but this time and not because Yoo Ah In is fated to love me, it was really a splendid performance by him especially on the finale episodes when his position as a King was not enough to protect the woman he loved so much.
+In most of the sageuk dramas I’ve seen, the Kings indecisiveness really annoyed me, but this time and not because Yoo Ah In is fated to love me, it was really a splendid performance especially on the finale episodes when his position as a King was not enough to protect the woman he loved so much.

-I was almost drifting away but an eonni called me back to stay faithful, and I am glad I followed her instinct as the closure was befitting to the gladdening moments and even to the anguished closing scene of this ardent romance story that was filled with so much love and yet losing to fate inevitably.
+I was almost drifting away but an eonni called me back to stay faithful, and I am glad I followed her instinct as the closure was befitting to the gladdening moments and even to the anguished closing scene of the ardent romance story that was filled with so much love and yet losing to fate inevitably.